Guide last updated by Hester Swift, May 2025

 Further information about the UN System can be found on the UN website.

-The official original versions of the Charter and Statute were published in Documents of the United Nations Conference on International Organization, San Francisco, 1945, volume 15 (United Nations Information Organizations, 1945-55), which is held at IALS Library.
-It is also in the UN Law Collection on HeinOnline (see IALS Law Databases page).
-There is a free online version in the UN Digital Library.
+The original versions of the Charter and Statute were officially published in Documents of the United Nations Conference on International Organization, San Francisco, 1945, volume 15 (United Nations Information Organizations, 1945-55), which is held at IALS Library; online versions are available from the UN Digital Library and the UN Law Collection on HeinOnline.
+The original Charter and Statute also appeared in volume 1 of the Yearbook of the United Nations, which is on the UN website.

 Commentaries on the Charter and Statute